Things To Know Before Remodeling Your Bathroom

 Get An Inspection

 With any major project, such as a bathroom remodel, there is a possibility that things may not occur as initially planned.
 Issues can arise from the way that your bathroom was originally designed or constructed, and an inspection can help.
 A preliminary inspection can remove any surprises that could pop up later and help you save on remodeling costs by accounting for those additional fixes or replacements.
-Have a professional to inspect your bathroom, especially the electrical, plumbing, and exhaust systems to check for issues or any health concerns such incorrect or dangerous wiring, plumbing issues or water damage, and mold.
+Have a professional inspect your bathroom, especially the electrical, plumbing, and exhaust systems to check for issues or any health concerns such as incorrect or dangerous wiring, plumbing issues or water damage, and mold.
 Unexpected repair issues can be mitigated by conducting a pre-remodel inspection and allowing for some flexibility in your remodeling budget.

 Any professional remodeling company can provide a pre-project inspection, but it’s important that you are aware of the findings and consider how they will affect your remodel and budget.
 If you have an older bathroom, consider doing a “full gut” remodel.
 This can upgrade features to look nice and create a cohesive style and look, as well as provide more energy efficiency, safety, and peace of mind.
 You may want to add in extra ventilation to ensure no mold will find its way into your bathroom, especially in older homes.